James Chico Hernandez

 James Chico Hernandez (born April 14, 1954) is an American martial artist who competes in Sambo.
+Born in Pilsen, Chicago, he represented the United States in Sambo and freestyle wrestling at national and international levels over a career spanning several decades.
+He won the Fédération Internationale Amateur de Sambo World Championships in 2000 and earned multiple AAU national titles in Sambo, Greco-Roman, and freestyle wrestling.
+Hernandez served in the U.S. Army from 1981 to 2014, attaining the rank of First Sergeant, and was among the first Sambo wrestlers to be featured on a Wheaties cereal box.
+He was inducted into the AAU Wrestling Hall of Fame in 2012.

 Biography

 Early life

 Hernandez was born in Pilsen, in the Lower West Side of Chicago, Illinois.
-He wrestled for Reavis High School, Chicago State University, the University of Maine at Presque Isle, the US Army National Team, and the United States National Sambo Team.
+He wrestled for Reavis High School, Chicago State University, the University of Maine at Presque Isle, the U.S. Army National Team, and the United States National Sambo Team.
 He was among the first Sambo wrestlers to be featured on a Wheaties Energy Crunch cereal box.